Mar 13, 2023

 Olympus E420 with 18 - 180mm lens - ISO100, f6.3, 1/320 - The Enhanced Raw File was edited in Workspace.

 Why should we edit our images to the correct exposures?
 Study the exposure formula here.
 Always use neutral gray (18%) exposure and WB values.
-This ensures accurate image colors.
+This supports accurate image colors.
 This also means resetting your ETTR or SNR-to-ISO ratio to neutral gray in Workspace.
 Study this article on how to reset your camera adjustments.
 Always do your editing with 18% gray brightness levels.
 That's why you should include Workspace and the Enhanced RAW Format in your image-taking process.

 4. The 7 steps manufacturers use to improve image sensors

 The following illustration describes the 7 questions manufacturers ask when designing new cameras.
-For example, one critical aspect of selecting the appropriate sensor is Sensor Readout Speed.
+For example, one critical aspect of selecting an appropriate sensor is Sensor Readout Speed.
 This impacts the camera's Silent Shutter or Rolling Shutter efficiency.
 Standard CMOS sensors are known for having slower readout speeds.
 Stacked BSI sensors solved this problem with higher sensor readout speeds.
 Stacked configurations are unique to Stacked BSI "CMOS type" sensors.

 Study the illustration below...